KonScience/Citation-Style/README.md

 Citation Style for Science Podcasts
 ===

 Journal- &amp; DOI-based citation style for inserting hyper-linked bibliography entries into WordPress-based podcast show notes.
+It shall enhance both:
+- the discoverability of the podcast episode by people who search the Internet for a study's author, title or DOI, and
+- the ability of show note readers to quickly assess the relevance of the study to their interests

+Example:
+> John P. A. Ioannidis (2005) <a href="http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1182327/" target="_blank">Why Most Published Research Findings Are False</a> (PLoS Medicine) DOI: <a href="http://dx.doi.org/10.1371/journal.pmed.0020124" target="_blank">10.1371/journal.pmed.0020124</a>

 How to Use
 ===